Home

 Son Lawrence E. Rush (1926-2002) was born in 1926.
 He married (?)
 Bowser ( ? - ? ).
 He "was a retired mechanic, having worked for ParMatt Lanes, Oakland, and a retired machinist, having worked for Glenn L. Martin Co. and A.A.I., both of Baltimore," said the Oakland (MD) Republican.
 "He was an Army veteran of World War II, having served in the European theatre.
 An avid fiddle player, he was a member of Hammers & Strings, an old-time string band and the Friday Night Pickers."
 He died at the age of 76 in 2002.

 Daughter Leora June Rush (1931-2011) was born on June 1, 1931 in Confluence.
 She wed John Lytle ( ? - ? ).
+The pair did not reproduce.
 She resided for many years in Baltimore, MD, where she was employed at Western Electric Company.
-She also was a Worthy Matron of the Gleaner chapter of the Order of the Eastern Star in Baltimore and of the Ladies Auxiliary of the Veterans of Foreign Wars of Whitemarsh, MD.
+She also was a Worthy Matron of the Gleaner chapter of the Order of Eastern Star in Baltimore and of the Ladies Auxiliary of the Veterans of Foreign Wars of Whitemarsh, MD.
 She died at the age of 79 on Feb.
 10, 2011, in Towson, MD.
-Her remains were returned to Somerset County for interment in the Jersey Church Cemetery, with her obituary published in the Daily American
+Her remains were returned to Somerset County for interment in the Jersey Church Cemetery.
+Her obituary was published in the Daily American, in which her husband was not named.